Nolan Jones Player Props: Rockies vs. Angels

 - The Angels pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels have a 4.16 team ERA that ranks 15th among all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Angels pitchers combine to rank 15th in baseball in home runs given up (81 total, 1.1 per game).
+- The Angels rank 15th in baseball in home runs allowed (83 total, 1.1 per game).

-- In his most recent time out on Saturday against the Kansas City Royals, the lefty tossed seven scoreless innings while surrendering four hits.
+- In his most recent outing on Saturday against the Kansas City Royals, the righty tossed six innings, giving up two earned runs while surrendering three hits.

-- In 13 games this season, the 26-year-old has amassed a 4.08 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .256 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.